Robomarti/Tietokantasovellus/README.md

 - Searching recipes by their title, content or cooking time
 - Searching users by their username
 - All public recipes of each user are shown on their profile page
 - All private recipes of an user show on only their own profile, and they can filter public and private recipes by clicking a button.
+- Users can update their biography on their profile pages
 - Users can comment on recipes, and like other users' comments.

+So pretty much everything except sending and reading messages.
+If anyone has other feature ideas that I could implement in these last two weeks, please add them to the issues.

 # Set up guide:
 This project expects you to have PostgreSQL and Python 3 installed.